uit-no-old/incoming/doc/api.md

 In an uploader object, there are many properties and flags that you can use for inspection.
 In order to track progress, you can set one callback that is called whenever any observable property changes its value (`onprogress`).
 There are three other settable callbacks that are called in addition to `onprogress` on important events: `onfinished`, `oncancelled`, and `onerror`.
 To control an upload, three functions are available: `start`, `pause`, and `cancel`.

+Typically, you would create an uploader object, define one or more callbacks, and then call start().

 #### Properties